t9md/atom-narrow/README.md

 # Bundled providers

+- `scan`: Scan current editor.
 - `search`: Search by `ag`( you need to install `ag` by yourself).
 - `atom-scan`: Similar to `search` but use Atom's `atom.workspace.scan`.
-- `lines`: Narrow current editors lines.
-- `scan`: Scan current editor by `TextEditor.prototype.scan`. created for better replacement of `narrow:lines`.
 - `fold`: Provide fold-starting rows as item.
 - `git-diff`: Show git-diff for current active-editor.
 Info source is from core `git-diff` package.
 - `git-diff-all`: Show all modified state file across project.
 - `bookmarks`: For core `bookmarks` package
-- `symbols`: Symbols are provided by core `symbols-views` package's.
+- `symbols`: Provide symbols for current file.
+- `project-symbols`: Provide project-wide symbols information by reading `tags` file.
 - `linter`: Use message provided by [linter](https://atom.io/packages/linter) package.

 # Quick tour

 To follow this quick-tour, you don't need custom keymap.

-### Step1. basic by using `narrow:lines`
+### Step1. basic by using `narrow:scan`

-Items are each lines on editor.
+Initial items are each lines on editor.

-1. Open some text-editor, then via command-palette, invoke `Narrow Line`.
+1. Open some text-editor, then via command-palette, invoke `Narrow Scan`.
 2. narrow-editor opened, as you type, you can narrow items.
-3. When you type `apple lemon` as query. lines which matched both `apple` and `lemon` are listed.
+3. When you type `apple` as query. all `apple` matching items are listed.
 4. You can move normal `up`, `down`(or `j`, `k` in read-only mode) key to quick-preview items.
 5. `enter` to confirm.
 When confirmed, narrow-editor closed.